aemoore62/sSquare_docs/docs/source/index.rst

 **Share Science** (sSquared) is a framework that targets complex descriptions of scientific experiments.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`conceptual_model` section for further information.

 .. note::